-£2.199m Out of Borough and Independent - Forecast overspend due to an increase in complex cases above that expected, requiring out of borough placements to meet needs.
-The service is in discussions with some local providers to set up Enhanced Learning Provision during the Autumn Term.

-£1.110m overspend due to increased placements in Mainstream Education provision exceeding the budgeted allocation.
-This forms part of the invest to save SEND strategy in year 2.

-(£0.406m) underspend in Early Years provision.

-(£0.250m) underspend in top up funding related to delayed implementation of the proposed expansion of Enhanced Learning Provision across a few schools.

-(£0.953m) underspend in the Service Transformation budget set up to support the DSG Deficit Recovery strategy.

-(£0.400m) underspend in funding related to staffing cost in therapies and support services owing to service re-alignment to maximise savings.

-(£0.620m) expected clawback from specific Resource Provision (academies) for extra funding received from DfE.
+- £2.199m Out of Borough and Independent Forecast overspend due to an increase in complex cases above that expected, requiring out of borough placements to meet needs.
+The service is in discussions with some local providers to set up Enhanced Learning Provision during the Autumn Term. - £1.110m overspend due to increased placements in Mainstream Education provision exceeding the budgeted allocation.
+This forms part of the invest to save SEND strategy in year 2. - (£0.406m) underspend in Early Years provision. - (£0.250m) underspend in top up funding related to delayed implementation of the proposed expansion of Enhanced Learning Provision across a few schools. - (£0.953m) underspend in the Service Transformation budget set up to support the DSG Deficit Recovery strategy. - (£0.400m) underspend in funding related to staffing cost in therapies and support services owing to service re-alignment to maximise savings. - (£0.622m) expected clawback from specific Resource Provision (academies) for extra funding received from DfE.

-4.45 Dedicated Schools Grant (DSG) High Needs education services will continue to closely monitor the demand pressures in Independent and Out of Borough placements owing to cost implications.
-Addington Valley Academy, St Nicholas, Coulsdon College

-Croydon, and Waddon Youth Disability Services are increasing placement numbers, which is reducing high-cost placements out of borough.
+- 4.46 Dedicated Schools Grant (DSG) High Needs education services will continue to closely monitor the demands pressures in Independent and Out of Borough placements owing to cost implications.
+Addington Valley Academy, St Nicholas, Coulsdon College Croydon, and Waddon Youth Disability Services are increasing placement numbers, which is reducing high-cost placements out of borough. - 4.47 The 2023-24 period 7 High Needs forecast outturn variance of £0.678m leads to an overall DSG deficit projection of £16.062m at the end of 2023-24 compared to the Safety Valve target of £16.080m prior to the £3.290m Deficit Recovery payment from the DfE as per the Safety Valve agreement.
+This demonstrates that the Council is still ahead of the DfE target.

+Dedicated Schools Grant (DSG) Early Years Block - forecast breakeven position

+4.48 The Department for Education (DfE) provides six key funding streams for the Early Years Block.
+The budget allocation for 2023-24 is £31.088m and a breakeven position is forecast.
+The government recently announced an additional grant (Supplementary funding) of £2.507m for Croydon covering the period from September 2023 to March 2024.
+The DfE operational guide directs local authorities to "pass-through" 100% of the allocation to the sector and the Council is on target to meet the DfE requirements.
+Schools Forum was recently provided with updates on the payment to date.